angular/angular/modules/angular2/docs/core/02_directives.md

 ## Dependency Injection

 Dependency Injection (DI) is a key aspect of directives.
-DI allows directives to be assembled into different [compositional](http://en.wikipedia.org/wiki/Object_composition) hieranchies.
+DI allows directives to be assembled into different [compositional](http://en.wikipedia.org/wiki/Object_composition) hierarchies.
 Angular encourages [composition over inheritance](http://en.wikipedia.org/wiki/Composition_over_inheritance) in the application design (but inheritance based approaches are still supported).

 When Angular directives are instantiated, the directive can ask for other related directives to be injected into it.
-By assembing the directives in different order and subtypes the application behavior can be controlled.
-A good mental model is that DOM structure controlles the directive instantiation graph.
+By assembling the directives in different order and subtypes the application behavior can be controlled.
+A good mental model is that the DOM structure controls the directive instantiation graph.

 Directive instantiation is triggered by the directive CSS selector matching the DOM structure.
 The directive in its constructor can ask for other directives or application services.
-When asking for directives the dependency is locating by following the DOM hieranchy and if not found using the application level injector.
+When asking for directives the dependency is locating by following the DOM hierarchy and if not found using the application level injector.

 To better understand the kinds of injections which are supported in Angular we have broken them down into use case examples.

 ### Injecting Services

 Service injection is the most straight forward kind of injection which Angular supports.
-It involves a component configureing the `componentServices` and than letting the directive ask for the configured service.
+It involves a component configuring the `componentServices` and then letting the directive ask for the configured service.

-This example ilustrates how to inject `MyService` into `House` directive.
+This example illustrates how to inject `MyService` into `House` directive.

 ```